starshiptroopers/traccargo/README.md

 # traccargo
 Traccargo is the Golang library for fetching devices information and device position updates from Traccar opensource GPS tracking system

-It supports only several requests to tracckar api: devices and device positions
+It supports only requests for devices and device positions, also it supports live updates for devices, poistions and events from traccar websocket endpoint.

-Also, traccargo support traccar websocket feed for live location updates and events.

 # Usage example